google/bottery/README.md

 # Bottery

-## A conversational agent prototyping platform by katecompton@
+## A conversational agent prototyping platform by [Kate Compton](https://github.com/galaxykate).

-(This is not an official Google product)
+(This is not an official Google product.)

 ## What is this?

-Bottery is a syntax, editor, and simulator for prototyping **generative contextual conversations** modeled as **finite state machines**
+Bottery is a syntax, editor, and simulator for prototyping **generative contextual conversations** modeled as **finite state machines**.

-Bottery takes inspiration from the **[Tracery](http://tracery.io/)** opensource project for generative text (also by katecompton@ in a non-google capacity) and the CheapBotsDoneQuick bot-hosting platform, as well as open FSM-based storytelling tools like Twine.
+Bottery takes inspiration from the **[Tracery](http://tracery.io/)** open-source project for generative text (also by katecompton@ in a non-google capacity) and the [Cheap Bots, Done Quick!](https://cheapbotsdonequick.com/) bot-hosting platform, as well as open FSM-based storytelling tools like Twine.

 Like Tracery, Bottery is a *syntax* that specifies the script of a conversation (a *map*) with JSON.
-Like CheapBotsDoneQuick, the BotteryStudio can take that JSON and run a simulation of that conversation in a nice Javascript front-end, with helpful visualizations and editting ability.
+Like Cheap Bots, Done Quick!, the BotteryStudio can take that JSON and run a simulation of that conversation in a nice Javascript front-end, with helpful visualizations and editing ability.

 The goal of Bottery is to help *everyone*, from designers to writers to coders, be able to write simple and engaging  contextual conversational agents, and to test them out in a realistic interactive simulation, mimicking how they'd work on a "real" platform like API.AI.

 ## Bottery concepts

-Users in Tracery write **grammars**, JSON objects that recursively define how to generate some text, like [the musings of a lost self-driving car](http://cheapbotsdonequick.com/source/losttesla) or [outer-space adventures](http://cheapbotsdonequick.com/source/tinyadv).
+Users in Tracery write **grammars**, JSON objects that recursively define how to generate some text, like [the musings of a lost self-driving car](https://cheapbotsdonequick.com/source/losttesla) or [outer-space adventures](https://cheapbotsdonequick.com/source/tinyadv).
 Tracery grammars are lists of symbol names (like "animal") and their expansion rules (like "emu, okapi, pangolin").

 In Bottery, users write **maps**.
 Each map is composed of four sub-components
 * A set of **states**, with information about what to do on entering them, and how to get from one to another